bilgin-kocak/mnist-leo/README.md

 # MNIST Classifier in Leo using Neural Network
 ## Overview

 This repository contains a neural network classifier application, written in the Leo programming language.
-It's developed as part of the Aleo Hackathon and utilizes the MNIST dataset for training and testing purposes.
+It utilizes the MNIST dataset for training and testing purposes.

 ## Installation
 ### Prerequisites